smnikitin/DOE_R/README.md

 # 📈 Applied Design of Experiments in Optics with R

-Companion R code for SPIE courses and book
+Companion R code for SPIE DOE courses and book

 This repository serves as the code library for applying Design of Experiments (DOE) to optical engineering.
-It provides practical exercises required to run statistical models, evaluate experimental designs, and optimize performance in complex optical systems and processes:
+It provides practical exercises required to run statistical models, evaluate experimental designs, and optimize performance of complex optical systems and processes:

-- **Full and Fractional Factorial**,
+- **Full and Fractional Factorial**
-- **screening design**,
+- **Screening design**
-- **noise reduction**
+- **Noise reduction**
 - **Local Experiments**
-- **Response Surface Methodology (RSM)**.
+- **Response Surface Methodology**

 ---

 ## 📚 Associated Courses & Publications
 This material is developed in support of the following SPIE courses and publications:

-* **Book:** *Data-Driven Optimization of Optical Systems and Processes*
+* **Book:** *Data-Driven Optimization of Optical Systems and Processes [WIP]*
 * **SPIE Courses:**
     * [SC1347](https://spie.org/courses/SC1347/)
     * [SC1356](https://spie.org/courses/SC1356/)